shivam-aarya/CogGym/DEPLOYMENT.md

 # Deployment Guide - Vercel

-This guide explains how to deploy the StudyHub platform to Vercel with external studies.
+This guide explains how to deploy the CogGym platform to Vercel with external studies.

 ## Overview